tangsiwei0831/tangsiwei0831.github.io/_life/2025-toronto-restaurants.md

 ---
 List of the Toronto restaurants that I visited.

+[Anejo](https://www.anejo.ca/en/locations/on/toronto/600-king-street-west): 4.7/5.
+Mexico taco is good, just try it, quantity is also large.

+[Angara Indian and Hakka downtown](https://angararestaurant.ca/): 4.9/5.
+I like Indian food!!!

+[Auberge du Pommier](https://www.oliverbonacini.com/restaurants/auberge-du-pommier/): 4.1/5.
+Might be biased, I wen there is 2023 for winterlicious, not worth thr price at all.

 [Avenue Open Kitchen](https://ritual.co/order/avenue-open-kitchen-7-camden-st-toronto/2tnh): 4.6/5.
 Hard to find, very small restaurant, brunch is cheap, gives a large quantity of potatoes, sausages and eggs.

+[Brown Donkatsu](https://browndonkatsu.ca/): 4.6/5.
+Quantity is super large, order one dish is enough for two people, but I don't like therr are ketchup in the curry!

 [Byblos](https://byblosdowntown.com/): 4.9/5.
 Eastern Mediterranean cuisine, always worth to go to, lamb ribs top recommendation.

+[Charidise Bubble Tea & Fusion Restaurant](https://www.charidise.com/): 2.9/5.
+I got stomache after eating this, so would not recommend ...

 [Cheng du Street food 苍蝇馆子](https://www.chengdustreetfood.ca/): 4.1/5.
 Sichuan food, the quantity is not that big as it is in downtown.
 Can have a try if you want to taste Sechuan food in downtown Toronto.

 [Cheffry's Bistro](https://cheffrysbistro.com/): 4.8/5.
 Indian style cuisine, I like butter chicken poutine and pasta.
 The source is yammy.
 Worth to try!

+[Cherry St Bar-B-Que](https://www.cherrystbbq.com/): 4.2/5.
+Normal Amercaino BBQ, nothing special.

 [China Impression Kitchen 馋苑小厨](https://chinaimpression.ca/): 4.7/5.
 If you go there, try their spicy food and their olive-vegentable fried rice, that is best!